Common Questions About Workers’ Compensation

-At Larry Pitt & Associates, we have spent the last 35 years helping injured workers obtain the compensation and the help they need.
-We have found that our clients tend to ask a lot of the same questions, and that no matter what kind of injuries they have or what industries they work in, they have a lot of the same worries – about their families, about their rights and about the futures.
+At Larry Pitt & Associates, we have spent more than 40 years helping injured workers obtain the compensation and the help they need.
+We have found that our clients tend to ask a lot of the same questions and that no matter what kind of injuries they have or what industries they work in, they have a lot of the same worries – about their families, about their rights, and about their futures.

 We want you to have access to that type of information whenever you need it, so we have created a list of common questions and answers for your perusal.
 If you have been hurt, you can make an appointment at any of our multiple offices in Bensalem, Lansdowne, Philadelphia or Reading to discuss the specific details of your case with Larry Pitt and our team.